 Good Environmental Choice for Cosmetic products, version 2018:1

 EU Ecolabel for cosmetic products, (EU) 2021/1870

-- Supplier declaration from the rawmaterial suppler that palm oil, palm kernel oil, palm oil derivatives or palm kernel oil derivatives are certified according to the requirement.
+- Certificate showing that the raw material of palm oil, palm kernel oil, palm oil derivates and/or palm kernel oil derivates is certified EU organic.

 - The supplier’s self-declaration including technical documentation of compliance verified by an accredited verification body, accredited for the task in accordance with ISO/IEC 17029 or equivalent standard.

 Check the certificate from the supplier to ensure that any palm oil used is certified in compliance with RSPO or certified as organic in compliance with the requirements.
 Keep in mind that palm oil can be included in the product and listed as, for example, vegetable oil in the list of contents.
 Ask the supplier if palm oil is included in the vegetable oil.